davidbroughsmyth/riscv-hdp/ex1/README.md

 ### C code for counter and matrix multiplication.
-And comparing it to the rvbook
+And comparing hello program from the rvbook
-**shcmds** show comandline to complie and execute each program
+**shcmds** show comandline to complie and execute each program using the risc-v toolchain compiler

 Using **spike** as a RISC-V ISA simulator  https://github.com/riscv-software-src/riscv-isa-sim

 On a MacOS with a apple M2 cpu I have used  https://github.com/riscv-software-src/homebrew-riscv to set up the RISC-V toolchain which includes Spike

+riscv64-unknown-elf-gcc -o hello hello.c
+riscv64-unknown-elf-gcc -o hello_rvbook hello_rvbook.c
+riscv64-unknown-elf-gcc -o count count.c
+riscv64-unknown-elf-gcc -o matmulti matmulti.c

 Since I have a https://milkv.io/duo, the programs are tested on actual hardware